Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 What is most fascinating about Faraday bags is that they are able to bring military-grade isolation in a small and portable form factor.

-They tell a modern-day story of David defeating Goliath, as millions of dollars worth of surveillance gear can be defeated whenever you put your electronic devices inside these thick layers of aluminium and plastic.
+They tell a modern-day story of David defeating Goliath, as millions of dollars worth of surveillance gear can be defeated whenever you put your electronic devices inside these thick layers of copper and plastic.

 History of the Faraday Cage

 The Faraday Cage was first conceptualized by Michael Faraday in 1836 and previously observed in the documented experiments by Benjamin Franklyn and Jean-Antoine Nollet a century before.